 It’s always a better option, and a lot easier, to add some more later than it is to reduce the heat afterwards.

-If you have overdone it on the spice, take a look at Lorna’s post, where she shares some tips for toning it down.
+If you have overdone it on the spice, take a look at our tips to turn down the heat, where we share our advice for easy ways to save an overly spicy dish.

 To give you some additional ideas for using it at home, we have collected a few of our top suggestions:

-- As a sauce or condiment to serve with sushi
+- As a fun component to a sushi bowl

 - To flavor seafood, especially salmon, tuna, or shrimp